 In my experience of creating paw print artwork, I like to work with larger pieces of paper that I can print onto multiple times then cut out my favourite sections.
 For ink pad prints you will need regular printer paper or cardstock and a non-toxic ink pad.
 For my example below, I used ColorBox Pigment Ink Pad, which is non-toxic and acid-free.
 The process for creating the print using the ink pad was very straight forward with beautiful results.
 Simply press your pet’s paw onto the ink pad then onto the paper, pressing down on all the areas of the paw to get an even print.
 Try not to move your pet’s paw on the page as this can cause the print to smudge.
 Slowly lift the paw from the page to relieve your pet’s paw print.
 The ink pad that I used is slow-drying, so you will need to leave the page for 24 hours to fully dry.
 You may be able to find a non-toxic quick-drying ink pad.
 After you have completed making the prints, wash your pet’s paw thoroughly with soapy water.

 You can create an impression of your pet’s paw using clay, plaster, or salt dough.
 All materials will produce slightly different results.
-For my example, I created an impression with a salt dough recipe for a 1/2 cup, 1 cup of flour, and 6 tbsp.
+For my example, I created an impression with a salt dough recipe for 1 cup of flour, 1/2 cup of water, and 1/2 cup of salt.
 Combine all ingredients then knead for 5 – 10 minutes until the dough is fully formed.
 Roll out the dough to approximately 1/4″ thick.
 You can use a cookie cutter to create the shape for your print before or after creating the impression.
-Press your pet’s paw into the salt dough firmly and slowly remove to relieve their print.
+Press your pet’s paw into the salt dough firmly and slowly remove it to relieve their print.
 Bake the impression at 300°C for 30 minutes.

 From a photo